mli/new-docs/python/api/index.rst

       :title: Gluon-related modules
       :link: gluon-related/index.html

-      Modules including context and optimizer can be used with Gluon.
+      Modules, including context and optimizer, that can be used with Gluon.

    .. card::
       :title: Symbol module
       :link: symbol/index.html

-      Symbolic APIs for multi-dimentional arrays and neural network layers.
+      Symbolic APIs for multi-dimensional arrays and neural network layers.

    .. card::
       :title: Symbol-related modules